fruitsamples/UICatalog/ReadMe.txt

 This sample is a catalog exhibiting many views and controls in the UIKit framework, along with their various properties and styles.
 If you need code to create specific UI controls or views, refer to this sample and it should give you a good head start in building your user interface.
 In most cases you can simply copy and paste the code snippets you need.
+When images or custom views are used, accessibility code has been added.
+Using the iPhone Accessibility API enhances the user experience of VoiceOver users.

 Build Requirements